andre-brandao/pyprland/shortcuts_menu.md

 # ...
 ```

-You can then show menu1 using `pypr menu "Basic commands"`
+You can then show the first menu using `pypr menu "Basic commands"`